Simmetrics/simmetrics/README.md

 ```

 The [StringMetricBuilder](./simmetrics-core/src/main/java/org/simmetrics/StringMetricBuilder.java) is a convenience tool to build string metrics.
 Any class implementing StringMetric, ListMetric, SetMetric can be used to build a string metric.
+The builder supports simplification, tokenization, token-filtering, and caching.

 For a terse syntax use `import static org.simmetrics.StringMetricBuilder.with;`